Guide

 What is an LLC?

-A limited liability company (LLC) is a business structure that legally separates the business and its owner or owners.
-The owners (also called members) are not personally liable for the debts of the business in most cases.
+A limited liability company (LLC) is a business structure that legally separates the business from its owner or owners.
+The owners (also called members) aren't personally liable for the business's debts in most cases.

 Pros of an LLC